 - The dual running of the qualification may result in applicants declaring the incorrect version within their application.
 UCAS will be working to support applicants and advisers in this area.

-Progression to HE will probably be in the vocational area of the qualification, and may be to a foundation degree or a Higher National qualification (HNC/HND).
+Progression to higher education is generally within the vocational area of the Tech level, and may be to a foundation degree.

 Applicants holding reformed Tech level qualifications will have had experience of external and synoptic assessment.